Physical & Health Education

 Holistic Health @ Wellington!

-To empower every student to demonstrate individually and with others, as a leader, the physical skills, practices and values to enjoy a lifetime of active and healthy living.
+In line with the school’s vision, “Becoming an excellent institution that grows future-ready leaders”, the department seeks to empower every student to demonstrate individually and with others, as a leader, the physical skills, practices and values to enjoy a lifetime of active and healthy living.

 In the activity area, Physical Health Fitness (PHF), students will learn to make connections between health concepts and elements of sports sciences and pick up good habits in nutrition, exercise, safety and hygiene.
 Through the teaching of Outdoor Education (OE) in PE, students will understand more about the environment as they develop skills to navigate, assess risks and make decisions about their own safety, while enjoying the outdoors.
 In Primary 5, students attend a 3-day camp at a venue outside of school.
 Lastly, the teaching of ‘RICE2’ values will also be integrated into the physical education curriculum.
 Reflective and facilitative questioning and guided discovery will help them to understand and apply the core values.